Pungolini/Angola-jobs-scrapers/README.md

-# Standard Bank Job Postings Scraper
+# Angola Job Postings Scraper

 This repository contains a script to automatically scrape and monitor job postings from multiple companies websites.